jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 For now, the tree is dying.

 The buildings, schools, power stations, roads—the whole civilization our ancestors planted—is aging fast.
-We harvest its energy but don't return nearly enough—so entropy is tearing it down.
-I've handled the claims for much of it: car breakdowns, collapsed septic tanks, flooded basements, burned homes, blown generators, fallen bridges.
-No one wanted me to protest with them or even send them money.
+We harvest its energy but don't return nearly enough so entropy is tearing it down.
+I've handled the claims for much of it: car breakdowns, collapsed sewer lines, flooded basements, burned homes, blown generators, fallen bridges.
+Across thousands of people, no one wanted me to protest with them or even send them money.
 Each ring of that darn bell was a call for help.
 They wanted their technology healed, like antiseptic on a cut.

 We aren't doing that fast enough.

 As a result, we're perhaps facing an extinction event.
 This is not a dramatic statement.
 As you've seen, entropy often "wins".
-Instead of healing our technological ecosystem, we go in circles, fighting over policies as if they were religious scriptures.
+We're under threat because instead of healing our technological ecosystem, we go in circles, fighting over policies as if they were religious scriptures.
 All the while, we need the progressive-minded to find the neglected niches and invent solutions, and the conservative-minded to build the means to mass-produce them.

 We don't know how.
 We're not supposed to.
 No one has built a working ecosystem using Internet Age tools.
 Caesar bridged the Rhine to frighten the Germans—twice.
 We are those Germans now, at the river's edge, and like grazers needing to find new fertile soil, someone has to cross the dangerous waters and plant many new giving trees with the tools we have.

 Reimagining society is hard.
 It's full of failure, natural and artificial, because no one has been here before.

 Plants venture into new territories.
 Ants rebuild non-stop.
 Working folks learn new tools all the time.
 Of course we can fix our world—the open-source makers have already evolved so many wondrous free tools for anyone to get started.
-That's the fertile soil in which you—whereever you are in the world—can grow the future.
+That's the fertile soil in which you—wherever you are in the world—can grow the future.

 After all, adapting to a new gameboard is where life lives.

 Yet instead of crossing today, many with dying tools try to demand others use them.
 Charles, looking for the words that'll make someone call him king; Soviet clerks, sure their slogans feed society.
-Neither had evil intentions.
-Each is but an example of artificial selection at its worst—making up a story to justify strangling the better tool so the old one survives just a little while longer even though entropy catches up everyone equally.
+Neither had evil intentions—avoiding the pains of evolution is awfully seductive.
+Each is but an example of artificial selection at its worst—pushing a story to justify strangling the better tool so the old one survives just a little while longer—even though entropy catches up eventually.

 Human civilization so often feels the pain of being mammoths because we don't know how to embrace starting over.
-If an astronaut can give up walking on the Moon, if we decry Charles, Auld, and so many others for being so obstinate, we have enough history at our backs today for us to be honest that each job and title we have is connected to a toolset, with a lifecycle, and thus when our tools age it's perhaps time to pass the torch.
+If an astronaut can give up walking on the Moon, if we decry Charles, Auld, and so many others for being so obstinate, we have enough history at our backs today for us to be honest that each job, title, and profession we have is connected to a toolset, with a lifecycle, and thus when our tools age it's perhaps time to pass the torch.

 You don't have to transform society by yourself.
 Each person contributes best by better harvesting energy in their own niche.
 From the scientist to the farmer, the executive to the family in the woods, we just have to heal our local environment faster.
-And healthy ecosystems need all types, from body sizes to abilities, interests and motivations, new shiny tools to age-old effective ones, so there's no need to wait on anyone else.
+Like with biology, healthy ecosystems need all types—from body sizes to abilities, interests and motivations, new shiny tools to age-old effective ones.
+You will make a real difference.
+There's no need to wait on anyone else.

-So the biggest question to ask yourself: what tools do I need, what do I depend on, what ecosystem am I part of?
+You will find a new ecosystem.
+As said many times, this is happening naturally right now anyway.
+You can either use artificial selection to ignore it, or speed it up to your benefit.
+The biggest questions to ask yourself are what tools do I need, what do I depend on, what ecosystem should I be part of?
 Answer honestly, and you start to distinguish the natural from the artificial—in your own mind, and others' too.

 This book isn't meant to modernize politics or economics.
 Those come later, in Mixed Ideological Politics and Bumblebee Economics, which get far more detailed on how to cross into the Internet Age.
 I released this one first, because any modern political or economic system requires you to accept everyone's technological identity as primary.
-You can't break the rules of evolution and win the game of life.
-Meaning it's no one's job to evolve for you.
+This book teaches that you can't break the rules of evolution and win the game of life.
+No one can evolve for you.
 It's a natural law.

 This is the best book I could write to show you why.
 Like everyone else past, present, and future, you exist in a unique moment in time and space.
 It came with certain advantages and obstacles, beliefs and cultures, and a struggling technomass and biomass.
 A new identity makes improving our future comprehensible—as much as washing your hands or irrigating a field.
 Convert energy into many adaptations.
 Keep only the ones that fix things faster.
 Speciate technology to local needs.
 Move.
 Build.
 Smile.
 Rest.
 Repeat.

 In short, cure the bell.

 Once Protestants and Catholics stopped killing each other over scripture, conservatism and progressivism were born.
-Against many competitors, they won the Industrial Age by using their combined diversity of thought and love of mass production to start the Internet Age.
+Against many competitors, they won the Industrial Age by using their combined diversity of thought and love of mass production to assemble matter into new wondrous adaptations and started the Internet Age.
 Fighting over belief systems now is choosing the old war again.
 It increases entropy and is self-defeating.

-If you want affordable housing, easier schooling, predictable investments, cleaner environment, working healthcare, healthy citizens, helpful debates, an increasing social surplus to invest in the future—the choice is yours.
+If you want affordable housing, easier schooling, predictable investments, cleaner environment, working healthcare, healthy citizens, social trust, an increasing social surplus to invest in the future—the choice is yours.

 Argue and fight over a piece of the decaying Industrial Age giving tree—who should get what job, title, and inheritance.
 Or plant, tend, and harvest a new way of life.